mozilla/application-services/components/push/README.md

 We assume two things about the consuming application:
 * It has registered with the autopush service and received a unique `app_id` identifying this registration.
-* It has registred with whatever platform-specific notification infrastructure is appropriate, and is able to obtain a `registration_id` corresponding to its native push notification state.
+* It has registered with whatever platform-specific notification infrastructure is appropriate, and is able to obtain a `registration_id` corresponding to its native push notification state.

 On first use, this component will register itself as an *application instance* with the autopush service, providing the `app_id` and `token` and receiving a unique `uaid` ("user-agent id") to identify its